SPF-OST/pytrnsys_doc/guide/building_dck.rst

 containing all relevant information.
 Several UNITS of different and/or the same TYPES can be contained in such a file.
 To make the creation of such a dck-file more flexible pytrnsys composes a dck-file from several modular files, which were given the novel extension ``ddck``.
 Though there are a few special cases such ddck-file are typically corresponding to one component in the system simulation, e.g. a heat pump.
-They are structured in the following manner:
+The ddck-files are structured in the following manner:

     1. Name of the component
     2. Change log